JoeyStanley/real/pages/bones_workshop.md

 ## Part 4: Work on your own
 *11:00–12:00*

-Assuming I don't go over time, my goal is to have an hour devoted to you working on your own data (from 11:00 until noon).
+Assuming I don't go over time, my goal is to have an hour devoted to you working on your own data.
 I'll wander around and help with specific questions when needed.
 This cushion is also there in case I go long, which I most likely will do…